RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Main menu

 This menu can be accessed from both the system view and gamelist view.
 It contains the scraper, application settings and various tools such as the input configurator and the miximage generator.
 Settings are saved when navigating back from any menu screen, assuming at least one setting was changed.
-Pressing the application exit key (F4) will also save any pending changes.
+Pressing the application exit key (F4 by default) will also save any pending changes.

 ![alt text](images/current/es-de_main_menu.png "ES-DE Main Menu") _The ES-DE main menu._